Code-Institute-Submissions/Akragas/README.md

 # <center>Akrágas Website</center>

-For over two thousand years the city of Akrágas, now known as Agrigento or The Valley of Temples, has **astounded visitors**.<br>
--- And yet many people are still unaware of its existence.
+For over two thousand years the city of Akrágas, now known as Agrigento or The Valley of Temples, has **astounded visitors** -- and yet many people are still unaware of its existence.

 The Akrágas webite seeks to introduce Akrágas to a wider audience.
 Using evocative, representative images and video; interesting facts, quotes and historical context, as well a direct link to booking site - this website will connect people to the place. <br>